Health / A guide to the St. Louis pickleball scene

 According to USAPA, “the number of places to play has more than doubled since 2010.”
 In St. Louis, new places to swing a pickleball racquet are popping up left and right.
 There’s even a website dedicated to St. Louis pickleball.
 Next time you’re in the mood to try something new, visit one of these seven places.

-Vetta Racquet Sports–Concord and West
+Vetta Racquet Sports

-As fun as it is to play pickleball, you can't play all day.
-This soon-to-open restaurant/pickleball venue in St. Charles encourages players to take a break from the game to enjoy some wood-fired rotisserie chicken, seasonal salads, and fresh libations.
+As fun as it is to play pickleball, you can’t play all day.
+This new restaurant/pickleball venue in St. Charles encourages players to take a break from the game to enjoy some wood-fired rotisserie chicken, seasonal salads, and fresh libations.
 For those who are less pickleball-inclined, Chicken N Pickle also offers family-friendly activities, including cornhole, ping pong, giant Jenga, and more.